How to Become a Plumber

 However, plumbing trade organisations say that individuals should have at least a Level 3 qualification and 3 to 5 years of experience in the industry to begin working professionally.

-There are fast-track courses you can take, lasting between 8 and 10 weeks, but these can only be completed by individuals with a baseline understanding of the industry from working in an adjacent trade.
+There are fast-track courses you can take, lasting between 8 and 10 weeks, but these can only be completed by individuals how already have a basic knowledge of domestic plumbing from working in a similar trade.
 You will also need to pay for these courses, unlike apprenticeships, which can be sponsored and come with a small income, and they may not include all aspects of training like the full traditional course may.

 Plumber Career Progression